cap-js/docs/guides/providing-services.md

 ### `@Common.FieldControl` {#common-fieldControl}

 The input validation for `@Common.FieldControl: #Mandatory` and `@Common.FieldControl: #ReadOnly` is done from the CAP runtimes automatically.
-The input validation for `@Common.FieldControl` with static or dynamic numeric values(e.g. `@Common.FieldControl: 1` or `@Common.FieldControl: integer_field` ) has to be done by custom implementation.
+You need to implement custom input validation for `@Common.FieldControl` when using static or dynamic numeric values, for example, `@Common.FieldControl: 1` or `@Common.FieldControl: integer_field`.